 Who can file a stepparent adoption case?

 An adult who is the stepparent of a child younger than 18 can file a stepparent adoption case.
-The child’s parent (the stepparent’s spouse) must also join together as a petitioner in the adoption case.
+The child’s parent (the stepparent’s spouse) must join as a petitioner in the adoption case.
 See Texas Family Code 162.001(b)(2).

 Is termination of parental rights required before a child can be adopted by his or her stepparent in Texas?